-FE Choices (formerly the "Framework for Excellence") has three key performance indicators that apply to the college:
+FE Choices (formerly the "Framework for Excellence") has three key performance indicators that apply to the College:

 - Success rates

-- · Learner destinations
+- Learner destinations

 - Satisfaction survey (formerly "learner views")

 The College is committed to observing the importance of sector measures and indicators and use the FE Choices website which looks at measures such as success rates.
 The College is required to complete the annual Finance Record for the Education Funding Agency ("EFA").
 The Finance Record produces a financial health grading.
-The current rating of Good is considered an acceptable outcome.
+The current rating of Outstanding is considered a good outcome given the financial pressure on the sector.